junkeythong/MinimalBashrc/README.md

 # MinimalBashrc
-My minimal bashrc
+- Need rework for zshrc
-Not working in zshrc
+- The color is setting based on the terminal light theme.
-The color is setting based on the terminal light theme. kns() use to change K8S namespace, ek() use to change K8s cluster
+- The kns() use to change K8S namespace, the ek() use to change K8s cluster